2-REC/ftrack-batch-thumbnails/README.md

 ### Additional Changes

-The main process had be modified due to some API changes.
+The main process had to be modified due to some API changes.

 Essentially, the ```getFromPath``` function has been removed from the Ftrack API.

-Instead of getting the Ftrack entities from the image file names:
+As a result, instead of getting the Ftrack entities from the image file names:
 * Get all the children entities of the project
 * For each entity check if its Ftrack path ends with any image file name